 I figure this is the perfect indulgence after a month of Lenten sacrifice.
 It would make a great dessert anytime, quite honestly.
 It is one of the easiest desserts to make because it requires very little effort and it does not demand hours of babysitting to ensure perfection.
 Thank you Very Much…

-For this bread pudding, I prefer brioche (brioche is a buttery, eggy bread) but if you can’t find it use french bread, challah or plain white bread.
+For this bread pudding, I prefer brioche (brioche is a buttery, eggy bread) but if you can’t find it use challah bread.
 If you are lucky enough to live near a good bakery, ask them for the “eggiest” bread they have if they don’t bake brioche.

 There really isn’t much to it: cut up some old bread, mix it up with a few other ingredients, let it soak for a bit while you get on with other things and then put it in the oven to bake.
 I mean really, what else can you ask for in a dessert?